SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Swim (Strength)

-Difficulties for these skills are i ncl u d e d i n the “ Move me nt ” chapter.
+Difficulties for these skills are i ncl u d e d i n the " Move me nt " chapter.

 Hide, Sneak
 (Perception)

-The diﬃculty for a hide or sneak attempt is usually the opponent’s
+The difficulty for a hide or sneak attempt is usually the opponent’s
 Perception or search, either as a die roll
-(if the opponent is actively trying to ﬁnd the object or person) or as a derived value equal to the number in front of the “D” in the opponent’s attribute or skill times 2 and add the pips.
+(if the opponent is actively trying to ﬁnd the object or person) or as a derived value equal to the number in front of the "D" in the opponent’s attribute or skill times 2 and add the pips.
 Condition
 Heavy rain or snow